n4mlz/Cyrius/kernel/src/process/DESIGN.md

   - cloning / isolating address spaces when we spawn userland processes;
   - letting the scheduler reactivate a process-specific address space on context switches.
 - User-process creation already allocates a distinct PID and thread list but continues to reference the shared kernel mappings until the paging layer exposes copy-on-write cloning.
-- When Linux compatibility arrives, each `Process` will also discriminate between host ABI and Linux ABI execution to drive syscall routing.
+- When Linux compatibility arrives, each `ProcessControl` will also discriminate between host ABI and Linux ABI execution to drive syscall routing.
 - The linux-box launcher uses the per-process ABI to redirect traps from launched ELF binaries into the Linux syscall table.

 ## Error Model and Synchronization
 - `ProcessError` signals precondition violations and internal consistency issues to callers such as the scheduler.
-- Internal synchronization relies on a spin lock, assuming interrupts are masked or the critical section is brief.
+- The process table is guarded by a spin lock, while per-process state (`threads`, `cwd`) uses dedicated spin locks inside `ProcessControl`.
-- Finer-grained locking (for example per-process locks) is a topic reserved for later scalability work.
+- Locks are expected to be held briefly; interrupt handlers should avoid taking process-table locks.

 ## Future Extensions
-- Introduce a richer process state machine (`Ready`, `Sleeping`, `Zombie`, etc.) and lifecycle management.
+- Expand the `ProcessState` machine to capture blocking semantics (`Sleeping`, `Zombie`) and integrate with wait queues.
 - Manage userland `AddressSpace` duplication, plus ABI selection data for host vs. Linux guests.
 - Attach per-process resources such as file descriptor tables, privileges, and cgroup-like metadata.
 - Plan for cluster-wide PID uniqueness and the synchronization mechanisms required when the OS spans multiple nodes.